France–Peru relations

-France–Peru relations are the diplomatic relations between the French Republic and the Republic of Peru.
-Both nations are members of the United Nations and the World Trade Organization.
+France–Peru relations (French: Relations France-Pérou; Spanish: Relaciones Francia y Perú) are foreign relations and diplomatic ties between the French Republic and the Republic of Peru.
+Both nations are members of the United Nations, the Latin Union and the World Trade Organization.

 History

 French sailors began visiting Peru on trade missions to Asia and would stop in Peru beginning in the 18th century.
 After Peru declared its independence from the Spanish Empire in 1821, French migrants began immigrating to Peru.
 By 1825, there existed a small French community of 300 people which resided in Peru.
 In 1826, France and Peru established diplomatic relations.
 By 1876, 2,658 French nationals resided in Peru.
 Many of the French migrants in Peru were artisans, traders and laborers; many originating from Southern France, near the Pyrenees.

 During World War II, Peru remained neutral for most of the war.
 Peru broke diplomatic relations with Vichy France in January 1943 after Operation Torch and the Peruvian government maintained diplomatic relations with the Free France government-in-exile of General Charles de Gaulle.
 After the war, both nations normalized diplomatic relations.

 In February 1960, Peruvian President Manuel Prado Ugarteche paid a three-day official visit to France.
 In 1964, French President Charles de Gaulle paid an official visit to Peru.
 In 1973, Peru severed diplomatic relations with France in protest of French nuclear testing in the South Pacific Ocean.
 The rupture lasted until 1975.

 Since the re-establishment of diplomatic relations between both nations; there have been several high-level visits between leaders of both nations.
 Peruvian of French descent make up the third largest community of European origin in Peru.
 At the same time, there is a sizable number of Peruvian citizens residing in France.